Tips and Tricks

 The central wavelength of a peak in a spectrum is often reported with high precision (two decimal places or more), but the error in this measurement is rarely stated.
 In many systems with a manual grating selection, the accuracy of spectral calibration may be as much as ±0.2 nm and the precision ±2 nm unless a spectral calibration is performed immediately before measurement.

-Thus, take care when comparing measured to data to that in the literature.
-Fortunately, in many CL experiments that occur at room temperature, it is often the wavelength shift that is important rather than the accuracy of a single measurement.
+Thus, comparing measured data to that in the literature is important.
+Fortunately, in many CL experiments that occur at room temperature, the wavelength shift is often more important than the accuracy of a single measurement.

 Summary

-The section highlights the need to process luminescence spectra in a meaningful way, make accurate calibrations, and to recognize that this is done to varying degrees in the literature.
-This is true for all luminescence methods regardless of the excitation source.
-The intention here is to provide sufficient information that a researcher may understand which methods are important when drawing conclusions from an experimental result.
+The section highlights the need to process luminescence spectra meaningfully, calibrate accurately, and recognize that this is done to varying degrees in the literature.
+This is true for all luminescence methods, regardless of the excitation source.
+The intention here is to provide sufficient information so a researcher may understand which methods are important when drawing conclusions from an experimental result.